DIGITALLNature/DigitallPower/README.md

 The DigitallPower CLI is a **community-driven open source project** backed by DIGITALL.
 We are committed to a fully transparent development process and **highly appreciate any contributions**.
 Whether you are helping us fixing bugs, proposing new feature, improving our documentation or spreading the word - **we would love to have you as part of the DigitallPower CLI community**.

-## 📫&nbsp; Have a question?
-Want to chat?
-Ran into a problem?

-We are happy to answer your questions via [GitHub Discussions](https://github.com/DIGITALLNature/DigitallPower/discussions)!

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

 Feel free to **file a new issue** with a respective title and description on the the [DigitallPower](https://github.com/DIGITALLNature/DigitallPower/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/DIGITALLNature/DigitallPower/contributing.md) to find out about our coding standards.